Tour 360 Contacts

 As such, Suppliers and agents/labour brokers working on their behalf, should not require Workers to:

 Where national law or employment procedures require use of identity papers, Suppliers must use them strictly in accordance with the law.
-If identity papers are ever retained or stored for reasons of security or safekeeping, this must only be done with the informed and written consent of the Worker, which should be genuine; and with unlimited access for the Worker to retrieve them, at all times, without any constraints.
+Identity papers should only ever be retained or stored for reasons of security or safekeeping and only with the informed, genuine and written consent of the Worker.
+The Worker should have unlimited access to retrieve them, at all times, without any constraints.

 Conflict minerals